PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-11 08:13:31
+Last updated: 2024-04-11 08:14:37
-Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo